veerapatel/llm.nexus/LLM.Nexus/PublicAPI.md

 **Namespace:** `LLM.Nexus`

 **Description:** Factory for creating LLM service instances based on configuration.
+Supports multiple named provider configurations in the same application.

 #### Methods

 ##### CreateService()

-Creates an LLM service instance based on the configured provider.
+Creates an LLM service instance for the default provider.
+Uses the configured DefaultProvider or the first configured provider if not specified.

 ```csharp
 ILLMService CreateService()
 ```

-**Returns:** `ILLMService` - An instance of `ILLMService` for the configured provider.
+**Returns:** `ILLMService` - An instance of `ILLMService` for the default provider.

-**Exceptions:**
-- `InvalidOperationException`: When the configured provider is not supported.
-- `ArgumentException`: When configuration is invalid.

 **Example:**
 ```csharp